 - Accessing the local services

 The Activity Club is an informal social club where all people we support are welcome to participate.
-Those a part of the club engage in activities like bowling, dances, arts & crafts, breakfasts, lunches, and coffee gatherings, to name just a few.
+Those who are part of the club engage in activities like bowling, dances, arts & crafts, breakfasts, lunches, and coffee gatherings, to name just a few.